Pseudo-modularity and Iwasawa theory: Ordinary Pseudorepresentations

 \begin{rem} This example shows why it is vexing to define ordinary pseudorepresentations of $G_{\bQ_p}$ if one wants the definition of an ordinary $G_{\bQ,S}$-pseudorepresentation to be ``$D$ such that $D\vert_{G_{\bQ_p}}$ is ordinary.''
-Indeed, it will turn out that the correct definition of an ordinary $G_{\bQ_p}$-pseudorepresentation is ``$D: G_{\bQ_p} \to F$ is ordinary if $D$ is reducible with at least one twist-unramified factor,'' (cf.\ the proof of Proposition \ref{prop:ord_red_C-H}) but this is not a very useful notion.
-However, if $\rho: G_{\bQ,S} \to \GL_2(F)$ is an irreducible global $p$-adic representation such that $\rho|_{G_{\bQ_p}}(1)$ has an unramified \emph{subrepresentation}, then $\psi(\rho)|_{G_{\bQ_p}}$ will be $G_{\bQ_p}$-ordinary, but the global pseudorepresentation $\psi(\rho)$ will not be ordinary in our sense!

-A striking example of such a $\rho$ can be constructed as follows.
-Let $\rho'$ be a weight $0$ specialization of the representation associated to a Hida family, and let $\rho=\rho'(1)$.
-Then $\rho|_{G_{\bQ_p}}(1)$ has an unramified subrepresentation, and $\rho|_{G_{\bQ_p}}$ has an unramified quotient representation, and so $\psi(\rho|_{G_{\bQ_p}})$ is indistinguishable from the local pseudorepresentation associated to a ordinary weight 2 form.
-However, we certainly don't want to think of $\psi(\rho)$ as ordinary.
-We thank Patrick Allen for suggesting this illustrative example. \end{rem}
+Indeed, since many references (for example \cite[Intro.]{SW1999}) define ordinary for representations $\rho$ in terms of $\rho|_{I_p}$, where $I_p$ is the inertia group, one might hope to define ordinary $I_p$-pseudorepresentations.
+However, one runs into many difficulties in trying to do this sensibly.
+We illustrate these difficulties with an example based on a suggestion of Patrick Allen.